Upgrading your Zen Cart Store

 - If your mods still work and are up to date, I'll use them.

-- If you're using a mod which was abandoned or no longer works, we can look for a substitute, or in many cases I can fix it.
+- If you're using a mod which was abandoned or no longer works, we can look for a substitute, or in most cases I can fix it.
 Note that this will add to the cost.

 - If your mods do not work, I'll do my best to fix them myself; however, this is a case where significant time can be required, so I'll do this in consultation with you based on your budget.